Oh my, pizza pie!

 - Make pizza dough or use a preformed crust.
 Salt and pepper chicken breasts and drizzle with olive oil.
 Refrigerate chicken for at least 6 hours, or salt and pepper just before grilling.
 Using a gas grill, cook chicken over medium-low heat for 4-5 minutes on each side until cooked through.
 Allow chicken to rest after grilling for 10-12 minutes; chop into bite-size pieces.

-- Pre-heat oven to 450°.
+- Heat oven to 450°.
 Roll out pizza dough into desired shape and size.
-Pre-bake pizza crust alone until set but not browned, about 6-8 minutes – this will make the crust easier to handle and crispier when cooked.
-Preformed pizza crusts will not need to be prebaked.
+Pre-bake pizza crust alone until set but not browned, about 6-8 minutes - this will make the crust easier to handle and crispier when cooked.

 - Mix tomato sauce with barbecue sauce (more of either can be added, to taste).
 Spread approximately 1/2 cup of sauce over pizza crust with the back of a spoon to thinly cover the crust, as desired.